harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md

 helpdocs_is_published: true
 ---

 This topic describes how you can use Kubernetes cluster build infrastructure for a Harness CI pipeline stage.
-With Kubernetes build infrastructure, you can build software and run tests, repeatedly and automatically, on a scalable platform with no outages or backlogs.

 Once you set up the Kubernetes cluster to use as your build infrastructure, you connect Harness to it with a Harness [Kubernetes cluster connector](../../../platform/7_Connectors/add-a-kubernetes-cluster-connector.md) and Harness Delegate.